Listen to our SERMO & MM&M webinar on “How Doctors Socialize Online: Medical Crowdsourcing in the Virtual Doctors’ Lounge.”

 Honesty is one of the truly great things about SERMO.
 By allowing our members to participate anonymously, physicians can engage in frank discussions without fear of repercussions in their real lives.
 They can speak openly about taboo topics like patient misdiagnoses, physician compensation, or even burnout.
 About 90 percent of physicians choose to be anonymous on SERMO.

 SERMO allows doctors to be as anonymous as they want to be, but anonymity doesn't mean their credentials aren't verified.
 Our members must go through a three-stage credential check.
 Our verification process is highly secure and accurate.
 After passing the check, 90 percent of doctors choose to be anonymous on SERMO.

-US SERMO physicians index closely to the demographics of American physicians, as benchmarked by the AMA.
+US SERMO physicians index closely to the demographics of American physicians.
 Our members average 15 – 20 years’ experience in medicine, and represent over 90 specialties and sub-specialties in all 50 states.

-SERMO is the world’s largest healthcare professional polling company spanning 80 countries and with 1.6 million members from both a social and digital research network.
+SERMO is the world’s largest healthcare professional polling company spanning over 80 countries and with 1.8 million members from both a social and digital research network.
 SERMO conducts 700,000 surveys a year.